2019–20 Australian bushfire season: Military

 On 4 January 2020, following a meeting of the National Security Committee, the Morrison Government announced a compulsory call-out of Army Reserve brigades to deploy up to 3,000 reserve personnel full-time to assist with in the Operation.
 Additionally, Defence announced that it would deploy HMAS Adelaide to support other Navy ships in evacuations and relief, as well additional Chinook helicopters and military transport aircraft to RAAF Base East Sale.
 The same day, Chinook helicopters evacuated civilians from Omeo; and Spartan aircraft evacuated civilians from Mallacoota on 5 January.

 Community organisations

 The response of volunteer organisations and charities was also considerable, with WIRES Wildlife Rescue working to rescue and treat injured wildlife, Rapid Relief Team Australia raising money for victims, providing meals for firefighters and assisting with two bulk water tankers, Team Rubicon Australia providing debris removal and helping with the cleanup of fire affected areas, the Animal Welfare League fundraising and assisting injured animals, and St John Ambulance Australia and Australian Red Cross providing support at evacuation centres across New South Wales.

 On 1 December 2019 WWF-Australia launched the "Towards Two Billion Trees" plan to aid the koala bushfire recovery.
 It aims to stop excessive tree-clearing, protect the existing trees and forests, and restore native habitat that has been lost.
 The ten-point plan for the next ten years foresees to grow 1.56 billion new trees and save 780 million trees.

-Hundreds of Australian architecture firms offered their services pro bono to communities affected by the bushfires as members of Architects Assist, an organisation established by architect Jiri Lev on 4 January 2020.
-As of 26 January 2020 the organisation represented 500 architecture practices and a further 1,400 architecture student and graduate volunteers.